A lumbar strain is an injury to the lower back. This results in damaged tendons and muscles that spasm and feel sore.

 Lower back feels sore to the touch

-The symptoms of a lumbar strain may look like other conditions and medical problems.
+Some of these symptoms may be caused by other health problems.
 Always talk with your healthcare provider for a diagnosis.

 How is lumbar strain diagnosed?

 In addition to a complete medical history and physical exam, diagnosing low back pain may include the following.
-However, specialized tests aren't usually required.
+However, specialized tests aren't often required.

 X-ray.
 A diagnostic test that produces images of internal tissues, bones, and organs onto film.